NYT Reporter Solicited $30K for Charity From Epstein

 Multiple Times sources confirmed NPR’s story and provided The Daily Beast with new details about what went on between Thomas, Epstein, and the paper’s editors.

-Thomas, the author of a 2008 glossy story about Epstein after he pleaded guilty to sex charges, did not respond to requests for comment.
+Thomas, who wrote a glossy story about Epstein after he pleaded guilty to sex charges in 2008, did not respond to requests for comment from The Daily Beast.

-The story of his shocking close relationship with Epstein was talk of the Times newsroom Thursday evening, according to insiders.
+But revelations about his close relationship with Epstein—who was accused of molesting underage girls for more than a decade before his jailhouse suicide—was the talk of the Times newsroom Thursday evening, according to insiders.

 It started last summer when the Times received a tip that Epstein had been advising Tesla CEO Elon Musk on who to appoint to a high-powered position at the company.
 (Musk has since denied this rumor.)
 NPR reported that business editors asked Thomas to attempt to interview Epstein, given their history, about the Musk tip.

-Thomas interviewed Epstein, Times sources told The Daily Beast, then debriefed his colleagues on the business desk.
-He then disclosed to his editor, David Enrich, that Epstein was not only a source but a long-time friend and the two had dinner together on multiple occasions.
-That’s when Thomas dropped the bombshell: he had asked Epstein to donate $30,000 to a Harlem cultural center in 2017.
+Thomas did interview Epstein, then debriefed his colleagues on the business desk, Times sources told The Daily Beast.

+He then disclosed to his editor, David Enrich, that Epstein was not only a source but a long-time friend and that the two had dinner together on multiple occasions.
+Then Thomas dropped the bombshell: He had asked Epstein to donate $30,000 to a Harlem cultural center in 2017.

 Enrich was shocked, sources said.